Panasonic GM1 vs Sony RX100

 - More heavily discounted: Has been on the market for longer (launched in June 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 emerges as the winner of the match-up (11 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 is the clear winner of the contest (12 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GM1 and the Sony RX100 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.